COVID-19: the latest information for testing, screening and visitors >>

 Don’t avoid getting critical care when you need it.
 Call 911 if the situation is life-threatening.
 Otherwise, head to the ER.

-Edward-Elmhurst Health Emergency Departments (EDs) — located in Elmhurst, Naperville and Plainfield — are ready to care for you.
+Edward-Elmhurst Health Emergency Departments (EDs) located in Elmhurst and Naperville, and a freestanding emergency center in Plainfield, are ready to care for you.
 And even if your issue is not COVID-19-related, our ER teams are here to handle it while keeping you safe.

 Before and during COVID-19, Edward and Elmhurst Hospitals have earned national recognition in patient safety and quality.
 In Leapfrog Group’s Spring 2020 Hospital Safety Grades, Edward Hospital and Elmhurst Hospital each earned an A grade, with Elmhurst Hospital maintaining its straight-A streak since grading began in 2012.

 What are we doing to keep you safe during the COVID-19 crisis?
-The following measures are in place in our hospital Emergency Departments:
+The following measures are in place in our hospital EDs and freestanding emergency center:

 In our Emergency Departments, our processes for time-sensitive conditions that require immediate intervention, such as stroke or cardiac symptoms, remain in place.
 Additionally, Edward Hospital’s Pediatric Emergency Department in Naperville continues to maintain specialized staff and hours of operation to provide the highest level of emergency care for our youngest patients.